danm36/zen-browser-private-browsing-toolbar-highlighting/readme.md

 It also comes with three settings:

 * Replace the gradient with a solid purple color.
-* Remove the background colour entirely.
+* Remove the background color entirely.
 * Hide the private browsing icon.

 These settings can be found in the browser's preferences.